 - Travel in avalanche prone terrain also requires the use of specialized equipment (avalanche transceiver, probe and shovel).
 Use of this equipment requires practice, and instruction from a skilled user.

-- Backcountry avalanche information is updated weekly, and can be obtained by reading the Avalanche Bulletin.
+- Avalanche information is updated regularly and can be obtained by reading the Avalanche Bulletin.

 - The National Parks backcountry is managed as a natural area, and as such many natural hazards exist.
 Backcountry travellers are responsible for their own decisions and safety - becoming well informed is a good start.